 The QR Codes also have short YouTube videos that explain refuge sights.

 So with a QR Code aiding nature walkers, the role of a naturalist to give a talk about the trail, or the flora and fauna just eliminates.

 How to create QR Codes for this use case

 Again here, as the number of QR Codes you need is low, you can create QR Codes manually.

 For example, for review/feedback of the trail, you can encode the link of the feedback form in the QR Card.

 Similarly, for allowing them to share their pictures on social media, you can actually create a readymade template, and encode it in the QR Code.
 Upon scanning, tourists will be asked to enter their social media account ID, add any thought/picture they want, and share it on their accounts.
 For this, you can create image QR Codes.

 Likewise, you can create video QR Codes and encode fun-filled videos.

 So, now you know how QR Codes can ensure all what tourists seek— a learning experience, safety, and fun activities on nature trail.

-Exhaust smartphone technology now and make the use QR Codes on nature trail to make them worth reminiscing.
+Exhaust smartphone technology now and use QR Codes on nature trail to make them worth reminiscing.